sarahcolbert/sibling_roh_analysis/README.md

 # Runs of homozygosity in the Within Family Consortium Analyses
 This repository details a Standard Operating Procedure for the data analysts that will be performing the WFC runs of homozygosity analyses in individual cohorts.
 We provide a fully automated analysis pipeline that will analyze and format the results to be returned.
 We thank blabla for allowing us to adapt code and methods from their [sibling GWAS github](https://github.com/LaurenceHowe/SiblingGWAS).

 ## Pre-check: Pipeline Prerequisites and Requirements
 The data requirements for the pipeline are as follows:

-1) Sibling data (see Step x for how to define siblings).
+1) Sibling data (see Pre-Step 3 for how to define siblings).

-2) Genotype data in plink binary format (see Step x for information on input file requirements and scripts for file conversion).
+2) Genotype data in plink binary format (see Pre-Step 4 for information on input file requirements and scripts for file conversion).

-3) Complete covariate data (see Step x for information on what covariates should be included and the file format).
+3) Complete covariate data (see Pre-Step 4 for information on what covariates should be included and the file format).

-4) Phenotype data for various traits (see Step x for more information on phenotypes requested, coding phenotypes, and phenotype file format).
+4) Phenotype data for various traits (see Pre-Step 4 for more information on phenotypes requested, coding phenotypes, and phenotype file format).

 The software requirements for the pipeline are as follows:

 * Plink 1.9
 * R
+* KING (if siblings are not already defined)

 ## Pre-Step 1: Downloading and running the pipeline